Soccer Drills

 3v3 to Small Goals

-Two teams of three on a 25-by-15-yard field with two small goals at each end.
-No goalkeepers.
-High touches, quick decisions.
+Two teams of three on a 25-by-15-yard field with two small goals at each end, no goalkeepers.
 The most efficient small-sided format for ball mastery.
 Best for ages 6-12 as a primary game format.

 4v4 Possession Squares

 Two teams of four in a 15-by-15-yard square.
-Game is about keeping possession; reward 5 consecutive passes with 1 point.
-Builds the connection between technique and tactical awareness.
+The game is about keeping possession; reward 5 consecutive passes with 1 point.
 Run as 4-minute games with a 1-minute rest.

 5v5 with Neutral

 Two teams of five plus one neutral player who always plays for the team in possession.
-Standard small-sided format with two goals and goalkeepers.
-The neutral creates numerical advantages and rewards quick switches of play.
+A standard small-sided format with two goals and goalkeepers; the neutral creates numerical advantages and rewards quick switches of play.
 Best for ages 10-14.

 6v6 Half Field

-Two teams of six (including goalkeepers) on a half-field.
-Real goals, real positions, real decisions.
+Two teams of six (including goalkeepers) on a half-field with real goals, real positions, and real decisions.
 The best way to bridge from drill work to full-sided matches.
-The format used by US Youth Soccer's Player Development Model recommends progressively larger small-sided games as players move through the development pathway(opens in new tab), with 4v4, 7v7, 9v9, and 11v11 each tied to age stages.

 7v7 Scrimmage with Conditions

-Full 7v7 game with one tactical condition (every player must touch the ball before a shot, two-touch maximum, a goal from outside the box counts double).
+A full 7v7 game with one tactical condition (every player must touch the ball before a shot, two-touch maximum, or a goal from outside the box counts double).
 Conditions force the team to apply the focus of the day's session inside a match scenario.
 The closing block of a strong training week.

 Drills by Level: Beginner to Advanced

 Most drill libraries struggle with the same problem: drills that are too easy for older players and too hard for beginners.
 The fix is to mark each drill by level and pick a difficulty that fits where players are now, not where you wish they were.
-The 50+ drills below are tagged Beginner, Intermediate, or Advanced so you can scan to the right tier.
+Every drill above is tagged Beginner, Intermediate, or Advanced so you can scan to the right tier.

 Beginner Drills (Ages 6-10)